 - Pass a physical exam (form to be completed will be provided).

-- Provide documentation of having taken the flu vaccine and completed a TB skin test (due date to be provided by program chair).
+- Provide documentation of having taken the flu vaccine and completed a an annual TB skin test (due date to be provided by program chair).

 Note: Due to the heavy academic and clinical time requirements of the Nursing courses, it is recommended that support courses be completed before entry into this program.
 Scheduling problems may arise and could delay a student’s graduation.
 Students using financial aid may choose to delay one or two of the support courses to use during semesters with less than 12 Nursing course hours.

 These expenses in addition to tuition and fees are approximate only and are subject to change.